 As the circles intersect at two points, we can construct the above figure.

-Consider AB as the common chord and O and O' as the centers of the circles

-O'A = 5 cm

-OA = 3 cm

-OO' = 4 cm [Distance between centres is 4 cm]

-As the radius of bigger circle is more than the distance between two centers, we know that the center of the smaller circle lies inside the bigger circle

-The perpendicular bisector of AB is OO'
+Consider AB as the common chord and O and O' as the centres of the circles.
+O'A = 5 cm OA = 3 cm OO' = 4 cm [Distance between centres is 4 cm.]
+As the radius of the bigger circle is more than the distance between the two centres, we know that the centre of the smaller circle lies inside the bigger circle.
+The perpendicular bisector of AB is OO'.

 OA = OB = 3 cm

 As O is the midpoint of AB

 AB = 3 cm + 3 cm = 6 cm

-BYJU: NCERT Solutions For Class 9 Maths Chapter 10- Circles

-Length of common chord is 6 cm
+The length of the common chord is 6 cm.

-It is clear that common chord is the diameter of the smaller circle
+It is clear that the common chord is the diameter of the smaller circle.

 2. If two equal chords of a circle intersect within the circle, prove that the segments of one chord are equal to corresponding segments of the other chord.

 Solution:

-Let AB and CD be two equal cords (i.e. AB = CD).
-In the above question, it is given that AB and CD intersect at a point, say, E. It is now to be proven that the line segments AE = DE and CE = BE Construction Steps:
+Let AB and CD be two equal cords (i.e., AB = CD).
+In the above question, it is given that AB and CD intersect at a point, say, E. It is now to be proven that the line segments AE = DE and CE = BE

+Construction Steps

-Step 1: From the center of the circle, draw a perpendicular to AB i.e. OM \perp AB Step 2: Similarly, draw ON \perp CD.
+Step 1: From the centre of the circle, draw a perpendicular to AB, i.e., $OM \perp AB$ .

+Step 2: Similarly, draw ON $\perp$ CD.

 Step 3: Join OE.